Milton Regis: Industry past and present

-In 1887, the area was heavily involved in the paper manufacturing industry, starting under the ownership of the Lloyd family (see Edward Lloyd (publisher)), wealthy newspaper publishers from London.
+In 1887, the area was heavily involved in the paper manufacturing industry, starting under the ownership of the Lloyd family (see Edward Lloyd), wealthy newspaper publishers from London.
 The local mill ceased production in January 2007.

-During a similar period, the area around Milton Regis and its marshlands was very involved with brick making, being rich in brick earth as a local resource.
+During a similar period, the area around Milton Regis and its marshlands was much involved with brick making, being rich in brick earth as a local resource.
 The yellow London stock brick required 64% brick earth, 25% ash, 11% chalk.
 Chalk was extracted from along the Medway, and the ash (or breeze as it was called) was a return cargo from London.
 Other components of the London rubbish provided the fuel needed to slow-fire the bricks.

 The water flow from the creek provided a power source for the paper mills at Milton Regis and Kemsley to operate and was an effective, safe and cheap method of transporting the materials in and the goods out.
-This long commercial and industrial history of Milton Creek generated a need for a large fleet of trading barges at that time, now passed.
+The long commercial and industrial history of Milton Creek generated a need for a large fleet of trading barges at that time, now passed.

 A major industry remaining in the area is Milton Pipes, producers of pre-cast concrete drainage pipes.

-Starting in 2011, a Heritage Lottery Fund (HLF) funded community oral history project took place in Sittingbourne and Milton Regis recording the memories of people of the former industries along Milton Creek, mainly barge-building, brick and cement making, and the paper mills.
+Starting in 2011, a Heritage Lottery Fund (HLF) funded community oral history project took place in Sittingbourne and Milton Regis recording the memories of people of the former industries along Milton Creek, mainly barge-building, brick and cement making, and the paper mills.In 2019 Robin Close was built on the site of a long-term derelict garage area.
+Named after Robin Draper, whose family have a long-term association with the area, the close finally provides a metalled road for inhabitants of Middletune Avenue to gain pedestrian access to Vicarage Road and the High Street.